 - Microstructured optical fibers are a new type of optical fibers that are different from the above three in a few areas.
 The core difference is the way in which light is controlled in single/multimode fibers and microstructured optical fibers.

 Why should you know about all these different types of optical fibers?

 Using different types of optical fibers for communication has practicality associated with it.
-Communication engineers or network technicians need to be aware of their basics well before designing a network of optical fibers so that they can take quick decisions.
+Communication engineers or network technicians need to be aware of their basics well before designing a network of optical fibers so that they can make quick decisions.
 The various types of optical fibers listed above come with varying degrees of costs, functionalities, back draw, types of end devices like transceivers, and skills required to work with them.
 Knowing about them will help you to make a smart trade-off based on your requirements.
 Don’t miss out on this free course on Optical Fiber Communication.

 Single-mode, multi-mode.
 What is the mode theory?

-Our intention is to transfer data using light.
+We intend to transfer data using light.
 Hence, we are using optical fibers, which are special cables that can guide a light beam.
 That essentially makes them waveguides because light is a wave.

 To understand the behavior of electromagnetic waves in waveguides, we use a theory known as mode theory.
-The mode theory (this is a bit of an oversimplification) essentially classifies electromagnetic waves on the basis of wavelengths into different modes.
+The mode theory (this is a bit of an oversimplification) essentially classifies electromagnetic waves based on wavelengths into different modes.
 You can learn in detail about the Mode theory of light here.

 Single-mode optical fiber